 When I heard about the invitation for the 5th Asian Dragon Boat Championships in Aioi, I was so excited because I’ve always wanted to compete in Japan.
 I lobbied for a women’s crew, at least for the mixed team event, to be included despite knowing that it was likely to be rejected.
 But no amount of pleading could budge our head coach then.

 After repeated rejections, part of me wanted to just let what seemed to be a lost cause go.
 But I think a bigger part of me just did not want to give up that easily.
 BECAUSE JAPAN.
 And Asian Championships.
 So it was probably out of desperation that I did something that was not usually done by the national team before.
 I sent feelers by email to some club team paddlers I knew.
-To my surprise, I got positive responses from some who seemed quite interested to be part of what I had in mind.
+To my surprise, I got positive responses from some who seemed quite interested to be part of it.

 Thirteen women, including myself, eventually came together.
 Four of us from the national team and the rest from three other club teams.
 But forming the group was just the first challenge hurdled.
 I talked to our head coach about my plan to have us women participate in the mixed event out of our own expense.
 Since food and accommodation will be shouldered by the organizers, we just had to shell out for our airfares.
 And everyone was willing to do so.
 I remember our head coach being skeptical about it.
 It took a while before he relented albeit on the condition that we had to do everything, including the training, on our own.
 It was a compromise I had to make.
 After all, I understood our coach’s misgivings.
-A typical national team training program is much different with the clubs’.
+The national team has a strictly regulated training program.
 He was not taking any chances of having non-national team athletes disrupt the men’s team’s training and momentum.
 More so since there were less than two months left before the competition.